trel/mango-portal/Custom-deployments.md

 ### Local development mode

 When specifyng `MANGO_AUTH=localdev` either as an environment variable or by configuration in `MANGO_CONFIG`, the zone and session parameters are read from `~/.irods/irods_environment.json` and a login using those local credentials is performed automatically.

+For a vanilla iRODS installation like the official irods_demo docker setup [https://github.com/irods/irods_demo/](https://github.com/irods/irods_demo/), the defult authentication method should be set to `MANGO_AUTH=login`
-The provided startup script `src/run_waitress_generic_local.sh` has this configuration
+The provided startup script `src/run_waitress_generic_local.sh` has this configuration and is actually suited to be used out of the box against a irods_demo docker setup.

 ### Basic authentication